Tractable Estimation of Nonlinear Panels with Interactive Fixed Effects: Implementation Details

-In this section, we provide the practical steps for implementing our two-step method, including the algorithm and its theoretical guarantees, as well as a data-dependent approach for selecting the tuning parameter and determining the number of factors.
+In this section, we provide practical implementation details for the proposed method, including specific optimization algorithms for both estimation steps (along with their convergence guarantees), as well as data-dependent procedures for selecting the regularization parameter $\varphi_{NT}$ and determining the number of factors.
+The specific algorithms and procedures described in this section are also implemented in our R~package~\texttt{NNRPanel}.